-Obviously the final conversion rate would greatly depend on agent presentational skills and experience.
-There’s no doubt ultimate results would vary.
+Obviously, the final conversion rate would greatly depend on agent presentational skills and experience.
+There’s no doubt the ultimate results would vary.

 The main point here is to understand that after the Lead Generation stage we have to Nurture Leads through providing value.